sungsujaing/Artificial_Intelligence_articles_and_tutorials/SupervisedML_ComparativeStudies.md

 > Learn from experience (E) with respect to some task (T) and some performance measure (P), if its performance (T), as measured by (P), improves with expereince (E) - Tom Mitchell (1998)

 In many case, different Machine Learning (ML) algorithms may exhibit similar performances.
-What is more important include nature of data, amount of data, hyperparameter tunning, evaluation metrics, etc.
+What is more important include:

+* nature of data (type, correlation, etc.)
+* amount of data
+* hyperparameter tunning
+* evaluation metrics
+* etc.

 #### For the list below:
 **_m_** refers to # of training data\